JoshPattman/kestrel/README.md

 - No differential (this enables the car to be simpler and more robust)
 - Uses oil-filled adjustable shocks
 - Fits rubber tyres
+- Can be used with TPU drive axles for higher durability

 ## Parts List
 Here are the parts that you need to build this car: